romainl/vim-dichromatic/README.md

 ## Usage

+Make sure you have *either* of the following lines in your `vimrc`:

+    syntax on
+    syntax enable

-Add the line below somewhere near the end of your `vimrc`:
+Add the line below somewhere near the end of the file:

     colorscheme dichromatic